-Age checks aren’t simply a regulatory box to tick.
-They’re a key point in digital journeys, where trust can be built or broken.
+Age checks are not simply a regulatory box to tick.
+They are a key point in digital journeys, where trust can be built or broken.

-In this episode of Digital Customer Communications: Regulated, Emily Hyett, Group Product Manager at Yoti, joins us to talk about digital identity in practice, and what “good” looks like when age assurance meets real user behaviour.
+In this episode of Regulated Digital, Emily Hyett, Group Product Manager at Yoti, joins us to talk about digital identity in practice, and what "good" looks like when age assurance meets real user behaviour.

 Why Digital Identity Gets Misunderstood